-GOAL 2: Globally threatened Marine and Coastal species (such as turtles, marine mammals, sharks, migratory shorebirds, seabirds, coral, sponges, mollusks, mangroves and seagrasses species) are protected and without risk of extinction within the SAS Region (Aichi Target 12)

-Desired Outcome: No extinctions of and reduced extinction risk among endangered marine and coastal species within the SAS region.
+GOAL 2: Globally threatened Marine and Coastal species (such as turtles, marine mammals, sharks, migratory shorebirds, seabirds, coral, sponges, mollusks, mangroves and seagrasses species) are protected and without risk of extinction within the SAS Region (Aichi Target reflected in SDG's 2030) Desired Outcome: No extinctions of and reduced extinction risk among endangered marine and coastal species within the SAS region.

-Target 2: By 2020, all critically endangered and endangered species and the ecosystems they inhabit have been identified, including extent and status and there is improvement in [no further deterioration of] their conservation status as a result of measures for their protection.
+Target 2: By 2030, all critically endangered and endangered species and the ecosystems they inhabit have been identified, including extent and status and there is improvement in or no further deterioration of their conservation status as a result of measures for their protection.